Cathedral of All Saints (Albany, New York): Past clergy

-Current clergy

-William Love is the current Episcopal bishop of Albany, and has served at the Cathedral of All Saints as a Dean's Vicar in the 1980s, and since 2007, as its Bishop.
+William Love, a former Episcopal bishop of Albany, served at the Cathedral of All Saints as a Dean's Vicar in the 1980s, and from 2007 to 2021, as its Bishop.
 The retired bishop The Right Rev. David Standish Ball continued to serve until his death in April 2017.

 Architecture

 The construction for the cathedral began in 1888, and it remains unfinished, although its slate roof was recently replaced.
 The altar of the old Saint Alban's chapel in the cathedral was moved to St. Paul's church in the village of Salem, New York.

 The cathedral is noted as a tourist destination for its Gothic architecture, and especially for its multi-colored stained glass windows, stone carvings, and 17th-century Belgian Choir stalls.
 It is richly furnished.
 Frank Leslie's Weekly issued a whole booklet on the cathedral for tourists of the late 19th century.
-In 2008, the Ship of Fools website gave the cathedral a rating of "10" f(its highest) for its architecture, preaching, and Anglo-Catholic worship services.
+In 2008, the Ship of Fools website gave the cathedral a rating of "10" (its highest) for its architecture, preaching, and Anglo-Catholic worship services.

+The Cathedral hosts an annual Art in Bloom festival.